"Starlight

 Peter Gilmer for his vigilant monitoring of the Internet for news of unreleased Dylan songs and covers

-Dave Plentus whose site has provided me with much information about cover versions of Bob's unreleased songs and who has provided me with many cover scans (see Dave's "Dylan Cover Albums" site), and to
+The sadly departed David Plentus whose "Dylan Cover Albums" site provided me with much information about cover versions of Bob's unreleased songs and who provided me with many cover scans, and to

 Gil Walker who kindly checked this directory against Paul Cable's book shown above and also against the article surveying unreleased Dylan by Greil Marcus in "Rolling Stone", 26 Nov 1969

-Previously Unreleased now Released - Songs Removed From This List
+Previously Unreleased Now Released - Songs Removed from the "Starlight In The East" List